Modbus Data Logger.

 General Description

-The Modbus Data Logger DAT9011DL and DAT9011USB are Data Acquisition units that can store registers that are on a Modbus RTU network.
-The DAT9011DL stores registers to an SD Memory card and the DAT9011USB stores to a USB Flash drive.
+The DAT9011DL and DAT9011USB are Modbus data-logging and data-acquisition controllers that can store selected registers from a Modbus network as well as internal channels.
+The DAT9011DL logs to an SD memory card, while the DAT9011USB logs to a USB flash drive.

 INPUT OUTPUT POWER SUPPLY